Port Darwin

-Port Darwin is the port in Darwin, Northern Territory, in northern Australia.
-The port has operated in a number of locations, including Stokes Hill Wharf, Cullen Bay and East Arm Wharf.
-In 2015, a 99-year lease was granted to the Chinese-owned Landbridge Group, a transaction that has since ignited significant national security concerns.
+Port Darwin is the port in Darwin, Northern Territory, and is the most northerly port in Australia.
+The port has operated in a number of locations, including Stokes Hill Wharf, Cullen Bay, and East Arm Wharf.

+Since 2015, the port has been controlled by the Chinese-owned Landbridge Group, having been granted a 99-year lease by the federal and territory governments.
+The transaction has since ignited significant national security concerns and political controversy, with considerable bipartisan appetite to return the port to Australian ownership.

 Locations

 Stokes Hill Wharf operated as the main location of Port Darwin, and has had three wharves.

-East Arm Wharf, opened in 2000.
+East Arm Wharf opened in 2000.
 Panamax sized ships of a maximum length of 274 metres and a DWT of up to 80,000 tonnes are able to use the location.

 Privatisation

 Following the 2012 election of the Country Liberal party, the Territory sought to raise funds for unspecified purposes through the sale of public assets, including the Territory Insurance Office and Darwin Port.
 In order to accomplish the latter, the Territory made a request for expressions of interest in late 2014 and early 2015, resulting in thirty-three companies signalling their interest.

 In October 2015, the Chinese-owned Landbridge Group won the bid for a lease of Port Darwin.
-The then Country Liberal-controlled Northern Territory Government under then Chief Minister Adam Giles granted the company a 99-year lease for A$506 million.
-The contract price is more than 25 times the profit the port had earned over the preceding two years, and Landbridge also promised to invest A$200 million over a 25-year period.
+The then Country Liberal-controlled Northern Territory Government under then Chief Minister Adam Giles granted the company a 99-year lease for $506 million.
+The contract price was more than 25 times the profit the port had earned over the preceding two years, and Landbridge also promised to invest $200 million over a 25-year period.
 Shandong Landbridge Group is a privately held company with headquarters in the city of Rizhao, Shandong Province, China, which is owned by Ye Cheng, a billionaire with close ties to the Chinese Communist Party.

 The details of the unsuccessful bids were not disclosed, with the government citing commercial-in-confidence reasons, but sources conflicted over the nature of these bids.
-Some sources stated that the bid from the Landbridge group was the highest by a significant margin, while others stated that two bids, one from a European company and the second from an Australian were comparable.
+Some sources stated that the bid from the Landbridge Group was the highest by a significant margin, while others stated that two bids, one from a European company and another from an Australian company, were comparable.
+It was hoped that Landbridge's bid would result in new trade routes opening up for the Territory's cattle, mining, and gas industries.